ericbeland/enhanced_errors/README.md

 * Handle CI failures faster by skipping reproduction steps.
 * Address elusive "Heisenbugs" by capturing error context preemptively.
 * Debug cron jobs and daemons with rich, failure-specific logs.
+* LLM-food - Feed debug info with variables into an LLM, making state examine-able for it

 ## Installation